 When we travel to buy coffee we are never alone.
 It takes many dedicated parties to get the very best coffee possible to our roastery in Hatfield, Hertfordshire.
 Exporting partners such as Nordic Approach, Primavera & Caravela have always aided us, whether that is by sending green samples for us to cup in the UK or hosting us at origin to enable us to connect directly with the producers growing and processing our coffees.
 Our goal is to visit as many of our producers as possible firsthand, so that we can gain a greater insight into the hard work it takes to produce amazing quality coffee, but also better understand the challenges they face, both within their control and outside of it.
 Finance is often a huge obstacle for coffee producers, as well as availability of other resources and labour, as well as a lack of knowledge and education in agronomy.
 It is important for us to hear their goals and aspirations as well, and we often gain great insight into how the exporting partners we choose to work with are offering support in more ways than simply paying a premium price for good coffee.

 As well as farm visits to see the coffee trees themselves and witness the harvesting, processing & drying methods, we spend a lot of time in cupping labs tasting through hundreds of samples to whittle down our selections.
 It is important to also visit warehouses and understand the logistical challenge of buying and moving coffee, as well as seeing the dry milling process where quality is both retained and refined.
 Typically we then revisit cupping samples when we are back in the UK with the wider quality and production team able to share their thoughts.

 We make no bold claims about having all the answers, nor about being unique or pioneering in this approach.
-What we do claim, however, is a genuine and sincere commitment to developing on-going relationships with producers, that facilitate their objectives of better financial reward for their handiwork, and our desire to serve for the best coffee possible.
+What we do claim, however, is a genuine and sincere commitment to developing on-going relationships with producers, that facilitate their objectives of better financial reward for their handiwork, and a desire to serve the best coffee possible.